Direct answer: practice strategy overview

 |---|---|

-| Quality of questions | Better domain understanding |
+| Quality of questions | Better domain understanding and stronger PMI-aligned reasoning |

-| High volume without review | Less targeted improvement |
+| High volume without review | More repetition but less targeted improvement |

 Common practice strategy mistakes